glenfish/glenfish/README.md

 # 	🐟	🐟	🐟
 ## I'm Nicholas Fehlberg aka glenfish

-I'm a front end developer with a professional background in ecommerce, marketing, graphic design.
+I'm a front end developer with a professional background in ecommerce, graphic design and marketing

 🔭 I’m currently learning more about full stack web/app development